ridhimrastogi/Alfred/PROCESS.md

 - **Real customer involvement** : This **corollary practice** enabled to discuss the scope of our use cases.

-  - We were able to clarify the use case requirements with the customer(professor as well as TAs), enabling us to have cleare picture for implementation.
+  - We were able to clarify the use case requirements with the customer(professor as well as TAs), enabling us to have clearer picture for implementation.
   - Involving the customer views also helped us to make better estimates regarding the project.